Skip to Content

 Method

-1. Heat a large cast iron skillet over high heat.
-Generously salt and pepper the steak and sear it until it reaches medium rare (135°F on an instant read thermometer), depending on thickness about 3 minutes each side.
-Let the steak rest for 5 minutes.
+1. Prepare the steak.
+Generously season the steak with salt and pepper.
+Heat a large cast-iron skillet over high heat and sear the steak until it reaches medium-rare, depending on thickness about 3 minutes per side, or until it reaches 135°F on an instant-read thermometer.
+Let rest for 5 minutes.
 Slice the steak into strips, as thin as possible against the grain and set aside.

-2. In a medium sized saucepan set over medium heat, whisk the beef stock, dried thyme, salt, sherry, Worcestershire, garlic and onion powder, until fully combined.
-Simmer for 5 minutes.
+2. Make the au jus.
+In a medium saucepan over medium heat, whisk the beef stock, thyme, salt, sherry, Worcestershire, garlic powder, and onion powder, until fully combined.
+Simmer, stirring occasionally for 5 minutes.

-3. Butter the inside of the each of the french or hoagie rolls and sprinkle with garlic powder and place them open faced on a rimmed baking sheet.
+3. Butter the inside of each roll, and sprinkle with the 2 teaspoons garlic powder.
+Place open-faced on a rimmed baking sheet.

-4. Turn oven broiler on medium.
-Quickly dip the strips of steak into the broth and place them in even amounts onto one side of each roll.
-Sprinkle ⅓ cup cheese on each sandwich and arrange them open face on the baking sheet.
+4. Turn the oven broiler to HIGH.
+Quickly dip the strips of steak into the au jus and place in even amounts onto one side of each roll.
+Sprinkle ½ cup of the cheese on each sandwich.

-5. Place the baking sheet under the broiler until cheese begins to melt, watching carefully for about 2 minutes.
-Remove from oven and sprinkle with parsley if desired.
+5. Place the sheet pan under the broiler until the cheese begins to melt, watching carefully, about 2 minutes.
+Remove from the oven and sprinkle with parsley, if desired.

-6. In small cocottes or ramekins ladle ¾ cup serving of au jus into each container.
-Serve au jus with the warm sandwich.
+6. Ladle ¾ cup of au jus into small ramekins.
+Serve with the warm sandwiches for dipping.

 Nutrition Info